Paul Granlund

-Paul T. Granlund (October 6, 1925, Minneapolis, Minnesota – September 15, 2003, Mankato, Minnesota) was an American sculptor.
+Paul Theodore Granlund (October 6, 1925, Minneapolis, Minnesota – September 15, 2003, Mankato, Minnesota) was an American sculptor.
 His creative career spanned more than 50 years and more than 650 different works.
 Most of his work is figurative and made from bronze.
 His patrons included colleges, hospitals, Lutheran churches, and other institutions.

 Background

 Granlund was born on October 6, 1925, in Minneapolis, the son of the Rev. Clarence and Naomi Granlund.
 He attended Central High School in Minneapolis.
 He married Edna Spaeth in 1950.
 Granlund received his Bachelor of Arts from Gustavus Adolphus College in St. Peter, Minnesota in 1952 and his Master of Fine Arts from Cranbrook Academy of Art in Michigan in 1954.
 Awarded a Fulbright scholarship to study sculpture in Italy the same year, he later returned on Guggenheim Foundation fellowships in 1957–1959.
 During the 1960s and '70s, he was a faculty member at the Minneapolis College of Art and Design.
 He also chaired the sculpture department for 14 years.